DaveSV100/Delilah-Resto/README.md

 The specification for this API is in [Open API Docs](/spec.yaml).

-You can copy [Postman samples](https://documenter.getpostman.com/view/11310918/UzJFvdtB) as well.
+You can see [Postman samples](https://documenter.getpostman.com/view/11310918/UzJFvdtB) as well.

 ### 1.- Clone the repository